-Attempting ye old standard “by the book” cookie cutter tactics lamely taught over and over again for single-family investing and applying this to a commercial multifamily deal is a recipe for disaster.
-In fact, it is a very dangerous game as the end result is that you, the brand spanking new owner of that apartment property, probably have risk your entire net worth for the privilege.
+Attempting the standard “by the book” cookie-cutter no-money-down tactics lamely taught repeatedly for single-family investing and applying this to a commercial multifamily deal is a recipe for disaster.
+It is a dangerous game at any level, with single-family or multifamily assets.
 Congratulations, cliff dweller.

 When was the last time you were, figuratively speaking, thrown under a bus?
-With respect to nothing down deals, too often people go willingly- under the bus.
-Year in and year out we get emails seeking guidance on multifamily deals where the buyer has limited or no capital; the proverbial nothing down deal.
+Concerning nothing down deals, too often people go willingly- under the bus.
+Year in and year out, we get emails seeking guidance on multifamily transactions where the buyer has limited or no capital, the proverbial nothing down deal.
 Lets me be succinct: DON’T DO IT!
 There.
 I said it.

-Few people seem to appreciate this response prior to gushing with deal specific particulars.
-Doesn’t matter- don’t do it.
+Few people seem to appreciate this response before gushing with deal-specific particulars.
+It doesn’t matter- don’t do it.
 I don’t care if your uncle is giving you the deal of a lifetime.
 Sounds harsh, doesn’t it?
 Let me explain.

-Maybe your uncle is a really nice guy, you took care of him when he broke his ankle and he’s doing a good deed in return.
-With a three million dollar deal where the first mortgage is two million and Good Uncle is taking back a second for a million, you are toast (good intentions or not).
+Maybe your uncle is a nice guy, you took care of him when he broke his ankle, and he’s doing a good deed in return.
+With a three million dollar deal where the first mortgage is two million, and Good Uncle is taking back a second for a million, you are toast (good intentions or not).

-Second, what makes you so special?
+Second, what makes you so unique?
 Why are you being offered this deal?
 Is it your good looks, because you dress well?
 What do you bring to the deal?
 Consider the following:

-If the answer is the ability to “fog a mirror” and “sign a paper” then these talents have nothing whatsoever to do with acquiring a quality multifamily asset AND having skills to run the deal- no matter the capital stack.
+If the answer is the ability to “fog a mirror” and “sign a paper,” these talents have nothing whatsoever to do with acquiring a quality multifamily asset AND having skills to run the deal- no matter the capital stack.
 The capital stack is just one component of Multifamily ownership and asset management.
-Yet so many people get caught up in this segment of the deal that every other aspect becomes diminished.
-This is tragic.
+Yet so many people get caught up in this segment of the deal that every other aspect becomes diminished; this is tragic.
 Why?
 Because while getting this right is imperative, it is just one leg of the table.
-And a single strong leg does not a table make.
+A single strong leg does not a table make.

 Most people selling a nothing down deal are looking to get out of Property Management.
-They didn’t really know what they were getting into when they bought this asset and it’s kicking their butt- property management, vendors, dealing with tenants- this is not what they signed up for.
-After trying to sell the deal and failing, they come up with the bright idea to sell the deal to someone they know for nothing down.
-This is in the same category as living with you mother-in-law; it works sometimes, but is generally a bad idea.
+They didn’t time to learn about what they were getting into by purchasing this asset, and it’s kicking their butt- property management, vendors, dealing with tenants- this is not what they signed up for.
+After trying to seal the deal and failing, they come up with the bright idea to sell the asset to someone they know for nothing down.
+This is in the same category as living with your mother-in-law; it works sometimes but is generally a bad idea.

-It really boils down to Capacity.
-Yet, capacity by itself is not enough to make the deal work if every other aspect is out of whack with reality (including valuation).
+It boils down to capacity.
+Yet, the ability to perform initially is not enough to make the deal work if every other aspect is out of whack with reality (including valuation).

 So for those un-convinced, for the brave few that wish to proceed, please consider the following: